I Would Like It to Be Known

 As I was lead to my courtroom-holding cell my lawyer unceremoniously grabbed my elbow and hissed in my ear, “Why are you crying?”

 I did not answer his foul breathed inquiry.
 I did not expect this foolish man to be able to grasp the subtleties that permeate the relationship between a man and his wife.
 Whether this man had a wife of his own mattered not, I was sure he was oblivious to such delicate matters nonetheless.
 So I felt it would be an exercise in futility to attempt to explain to him why this latest chess move by our opponent had hit so well on the mark.
 Instead of answering him I glared at him sideways, an evil and long stare I normally reserved for those who I was about to kill.
-I could see him visibly shiver and he jumped back.
+I could see him visibly shiver and he recoiled.

 Yes, I thought, see now whom you are truly dealing with.
 Trust me now that every moment I have not killed you is a moment I have exhibited immense self-control and restraint.
 Know now, little man, that I did do all that they accuse me of, that and more, and I would do the same to you if we had met under better circumstances.
 And know now, when you see a man such as myself, a man so far above your comprehension, when you see him cry, perhaps you should just let him be and not grab him by the elbow and interpose with your senseless question, breathed through rotting teeth and crumbling chapped lips.

 His mouth open in an oh of surprise he released my elbow and the bailiff lead me away.
 Alone once again with my thoughts, I was finally able to reign in my emotions and face this new problem with a measure of self-control.
-It was at that point, and for the first time in my long marriage that I began to hate my wife.
+It was at that point, and for the first time in my long marriage that I began to truly hate my wife.

 - Published 1/1/18